 BMW X5: Following BMW's trademark characteristics, the X5 was built for "on-road" performance and handling ... and that's what you'll get.
 They knew full well that X5 buyers wouldn't be those looking for off-road rough and tumbling and instead produced an SUV with a classic BMW personality.

-It's most recent generation (the second) debuted for 2007 and has been produced through the current model.
+The second-generation X5 debuted for 2007 and was produced through 2012.
 This X5 was 7.4 inches longer than its predecessor in order to accommodate a small (best left for children) third row seat as well as additional cargo space.
 Also new were run-flat tires and a new double-wishbone front suspension which smoothed out the ride still more.
 Powering this production run was a choice of either a 260-horsepower incline six-cylinder engine on the X5 3.0si or a 350-horsepower 4.8-liter V8 on the 4.8i for those who wanted the extra gusto.